Particular/docs.particular.net/samples/serializers/bson/sample.md

 This sample uses the BSON serializer in the core.

-WARNING: In Version 6 of NServiceBus the built in BSON serializer has been deprecated.
+WARNING: In Versions 6 and above the built in BSON serializer has been deprecated.
 The [Newtonsoft serializer](/nservicebus/serialization/newtonsoft.md) can be used as a replacement

 ## Configuring to use BSON